oggismetto/tidytuesday/README.md

-# tidytuesday
+# Tidytuesday
-## my weekly commits for the tidytuesday project
+## My weekly commits for the tidytuesday project

 __Background__
 I've discovered this challenge during another challenge :) the #100DaysOfCode challenge. i've started during March 2020 quarantine for covid19.
 Hope one day will look back at these days and find a reason to smile and be happy about what i've accomplished.